Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

 \subsection{Analysis of non-identical delay coupled Rijke tube oscillators}

-From Fig.~\ref{fig:4}(a) in Sec.~\ref{sec:IIIA}, we noticed that for low values of coupling strength, mutual delay coupling is insufficient to completely suppress high amplitude limit cycle oscillations (say, $\overline{W} = 0.93$) of the acoustic field in a pair of identical Rijke tube oscillators.
+From Fig.~\ref{fig:4}(a) in Sec.~\ref{sec:IIIA}, we noticed that for low values of coupling strength, mutual delay coupling is insufficient to completely suppress high amplitude limit cycle oscillations (say, $\overline{W} = 0.59$) of the acoustic field in a pair of identical Rijke tube oscillators.
 Recently, Dange \textit{et al.} \cite{dange2019oscillation} and Premraj \textit{et al.} \cite{premraj2021effect} demonstrated that such oscillations can be quenched by introducing a mismatch in the system parameters, such as the natural frequencies and amplitudes of the oscillators in the uncoupled state.
 We now introduce a small mismatch in the length of the Rijke tube oscillators.
-We keep the length of oscillator B ($l_B=l$) constant whereas the length of oscillator A ($l_A$) is varied (see Fig.~\ref{fig:1}).
-Let the ratio between the length of the oscillators be $r=l_B/l_A$.
-Then, the equations for oscillator B remain the same as Eqs.~(\ref{eq:1}),~(\ref{eq:2}), (\ref{eq:3}), and (\ref{eq:6}), while those for oscillator A are altered as below due to the change in $l_A$ \cite{sahay2021dynamics}:
+We keep the length of oscillator A ($l_A=l$) constant, whereas the length of oscillator B ($l_B$) is varied (see Fig.~\ref{fig:1}).
+Thus, we now consider the case when $r \neq 1$ in the governing equations of the delay coupled Rijke tubes [Eqs.~\eqref{eq:gov1}-\eqref{eq:gov4}].

-We use the measure $\alpha=1-r=\left(l_A-l_B\right)/l_A$, henceforth referred to as `mismatch parameter', to quantify the mismatch in the lengths of the Rijke tubes.
-A positive $\alpha$ indicates that oscillator A is lengthened with respect to oscillator B, while a negative $\alpha$ implies shortening of oscillator A. By changing the length of an isolated Rijke tube, we bring about a change in the dimensional natural frequency and also the amplitude of the LCOs in it.
-Increasing the length of a Rijke tube decreases its dimensional natural frequency.
-Additionally, increasing the length of an isolated Rijke tube decreases the non-dimensional heater location (since the dimensional heater location is constant in the Rijke tube); as a result, this leads to a decrease in the amplitude of the limit cycle oscillations \cite{subramanian2010bifurcation, gopalakrishnan2014influence}.
+We use the measure $\alpha=r-1=\left(l_B-l_A\right)/l_A$, henceforth referred to as `mismatch parameter', to quantify the mismatch in the lengths of the Rijke tubes.
+A positive $\alpha$ indicates that Rijke tube B is lengthened with respect to Rijke tube A, while a negative $\alpha$ implies shortening of Rijke tube B. By changing the length of an isolated Rijke tube, we bring about a change in the dimensional natural frequency and also the amplitude of the LCOs in it.
+Increasing the length of a Rijke tube decreases its dimensional natural frequency and the non-dimensional heater location (since the dimensional heater location is constant in the Rijke tube); as a result, this leads to a decrease in the amplitude of the limit cycle oscillations \cite{subramanian2010bifurcation, gopalakrishnan2014influence}.
 Thus, in the model of delay coupled non-identical Rijke tubes, the longer Rijke tube possesses LCOs of smaller amplitude in its uncoupled state.
-Let us now investigate how the introduction of mismatch parameter ($\alpha$) affects the amplitude of the LCOs in the system.
+Next, we investigate how the introduction of mismatch parameter ($\alpha$) affects the amplitude of LCOs in the system.